 - an Australian Parliament and government, responsible for national decision-making and law-making

-- a bicameral Parliament, including the Queen (represented by the Governor-General), the Senate and the House of Representatives
+- a bicameral Parliament, including the King (represented by the Governor-General), the Senate and the House of Representatives

 - 6 state governments, responsible for state matters